Bachelorseminar

 The attendance of the introductory session (first session) and the presentation of the exposés are mandatory.
 In the case of non-attendance (without presenting valid reasons to the Exam Office), the seminar will not be passed.

-Bachelor Seminar WiSe 2022/23: Empirical Labor Economics
+Bachelor's Seminar WiSe 2024/25: Empirical Labor Economics

 ⇒ For a PDF-file including further information and a description of topics click here.